spencerharmann/SecureLinks/README.md

 **Monitoring for Changes:** It uses a MutationObserver to watch for changes in the Gmail page content.
 This ensures that any new links that appear are also scanned and checked.

 ### background.js
-This script runs in the background and acts as a middleman between the content scirpt and the Google Safe Browse API.
+This script runs in the background and acts as a middleman between the content script and the Google Safe Browse API.
 Having a background script also allows it to perform long tasks without affecting the web page performance, and can handle requests even when the content scipt's page isn't active.

 **API Key Management:** It holds the Google Safe Browse API key, which is important when authenticating requests to the API.
 If you want to use this for yourslef, ***make sure you replace the "YOUR_GOOGLE_SAFE_BROWSING_API_KEY" with your own!!***